huy/docker-notes/README.md

 **docker-machine**

-Sometime we can't run docker daemon directly (e.g. on OSX) then we need kind of linux virtual machine to host the daemon, `docker-machine` is the command that is used to manage the virtual machine for docker daemon.
+Sometime we can't run docker daemon directly (e.g. on OSX) then we need kind of linux virtual machine to host the daemon, `docker-machine` is the command that is used to manage docker host - the virtual machine for docker daemon.

     $ docker-machine ls
     NAME   ACTIVE   DRIVER       STATE     URL                         SWARM